 Giants outlast Vikings 31-24 for 1st playoff win in 11 years

-MINNEAPOLIS (AP) — Daniel Jones passed for 301 yards and two touchdowns and ran 15 times for 79 yards in his first career playoff game for the New York Giants in a 31-24 victory over Minnesota in the wild-card round.
+MINNEAPOLIS (AP) — Daniel Jones passed for 301 yards and two touchdowns and ran for 78 yards in his first career playoff game for the New York Giants in a 31-24 victory over Minnesota in the wild-card round.
 The Vikings took their first loss in a one-score game of the season.
 Saquon Barkley rushed for two scores including the tiebreaker midway through the fourth quarter.
 The Giants defense finished off the franchise’s first playoff win since the Super Bowl 11 years ago.
 The Giants advanced to play at No. 1 seed and division rival Philadelphia.

 Bills hang on for 34-31 wild-card win over Dolphins

 ORCHARD PARK, N.Y.
 (AP) — Josh Allen shrugged off a three-turnover outing by throwing two touchdown passes 3:11 apart in the third quarter, and rallying the Buffalo Bills to a 34-31 win over the injury-depleted Miami Dolphins in an AFC wild-card matchup.
 Cole Beasley scored the go-ahead touchdown with a 6-yard catch, and Gabe Davis extended the lead to 34-24 with a 23-yard TD reception in a game where Buffalo squandered an early 17-0 lead.

 Hamlin cheers on Bills from home, says ‘heart is with’ team